> A.L. Lloyd > Songs > The Derby Ram

 Found in Mother Goose, widely known in England, America and Australia, and even, as Didn’t He Ramble? as a New Orleans jazz classic, this has become one of the most popular songs in the English language.
 A.L.
 Lloyd describes it as a “randy animal-guiser song” which in these latter days survives as a “bawdy anthem for beery students or soldiers coming home on leave”.
 He identifies our monstrous beast as the devil, the “genial horned deity” still half-worshipped in pagan ritual by the medieval peasant, oppressed by church and state alike.

-They also sang it as part of Nowell Sing We Clear on their 1981 album The Second Nowell. and with the title The Ram Song on their 1988 album Nowell Sing We Four, where they noted:
+A January 1978 live recording was included on their 2019 album Live at the Old Town School of Folk Music.
+They also sang it with Nowell Sing We Clear, and with an additional, second-to-last verse on their 1981 album The Second Nowell.
+Nowell Sing We Clear also sang The Ram Song on their 1988 album Nowell Sing We Four, where they noted:

 The Ram Song is a Devon version collected by Peter Kennedy (Folksongs of Britain and Ireland).
 A rudimentary mummers’ play is still sometimes performed with the song in the area around Sheffield, in Yorkshire.